rfresh2/ZenithProxySSHServer/README.md

 * `ssh on/off` - Default: ON
 * `ssh port <port>` - Default: 8022
-  * if you have multiple ZenithProxy instances with this plugin, you will have to assign each a unique port
+  * if you have multiple ZenithProxy instances, assign each a unique port
-* `ssh bind <local/public>` - Default: public
+* `ssh bind <local/public>` - Default: local
   * local = no-one on the public internet can connect
+  * public = anyone on the public internet can connect (if your firewall rules allow)
 * `ssh bind <address>` - advanced version of above bind
 * `ssh password on/off` - toggles if password authentication is enabled
 * `ssh password set <password>` - Default: auto-generated, see log or command output